 As we know from history, there were some who hit it big in the Gold Rush.
 But the ones who probably did the best weren't the ones who dug for gold.
-They were the ones like Levi Strauss who sold the miners their provisions.
-And the costs of essentials like flour and dried beans skyrocketed.
-It was a sellers market.
+They were the ones like Levi Strauss who sold the miners their provisions as the costs of essentials like flour and dried beans skyrocketed.
+It was a seller's market.
 What does that have to do with the wine business?

-Its getting closer to that 10 years date and its probably time for an update to that study to see how accurate we were.
-I'm guessing we are probably on track in part because the Great Recession accelerated the velocity of change, but anyway ....to that surprise I was talking about:
+It is getting closer to that 10 years date and it's probably time for an update to that study to see how accurate we were.
+I'm guessing we are probably on track in part because the Great Recession accelerated the velocity of change, but anyway... to that surprise I was talking about:

 Last night I got an email from a colleague in our Santa Rosa office.
 He told me all the appraisers were running out of bandwidth and were going to have to stop taking business for the summer.
 What?
 I thought that was probably hyperbole.
 No way could appraisers be that backed up.
 But to my surprise when I asked one of the appraisers we use, the reply was: "It's busier than I ever remember and it will probably get worse.
 It will be difficult to get any appraisals come fall and winter."
 Really?
 I'd done several deals already this year and hadn't seen any issue getting appraisals.
 So why the dramatic shift?

 Starting with the early report on transitions, we discovered at the time the early entrepreneurs in the wine business were getting fatigued and were ready to move on.
 The skills that it took to run the business early had evolved and a working retirement was no longer possible.
 But the big shift that's taken me by surprise; the time it's taking for an appraisal, has to do with grape supply.